 Ranelle Brew, Ed.D, MS, CHES

-Dr. Brew travels annually with students on global experiential learning trips.
-She’s travelled to Nairobi, Kenya, Ghana, West Africa, Beijing, China, Tacloban City, Philippines, Manenberg, South Africa, Athens/Ikaria, Greece, and the Nicoya Coast of Costa Rica with students on study abroad.
+Dr. Brew travels annually with students on global and domestically focused public health service learning trips.
+She’s travelled to Nairobi, Kenya, Ghana, West Africa, Beijing, China, Tacloban City, Philippines, Manenberg, South Africa, Athens/Ikaria, Greece, and the Nicoya Coast of Costa Rica, and Sardinia, Italy with students on study abroad.
 Current work is focusing on the five Blue Zones locations, studying centenarians.

 Dr. Brew serves in the public health community extensively.
 She has served as a Past-President for the Michigan Public Health Association (MPHA) and Immediate Past-President for the Great Lakes Chapter of the Society of Public Health Education (GLC-SOPHE), and as an active member of American Public Health Association (APHA) and social co-chair for the PHEHP section, and a national member of the Society of Public Health Education (SOPHE).